alinelopess/Ping-Pong-Python/README.md

 # Ping-Pong-Python
-code for a ping ping game in python
+code for a ping pong in python for the datascienceacademy course